-There is a distressing worldwide rise in the incidence obesity, Type 2 diabetes and associated disease.
-There is compelling evidence that the triterpenes betulin, betulinic acid, and lupeol found in birch bark have beneficial effects on obesity, carbohydrate and lipid metabolism, as well as insulin function. dyslipidemia, and heart disease.
+There is a distressing worldwide rise in the incidence of Type 2 diabetes and associated.
+There is compelling evidence that the triterpenes betulin, betulinic acid, and lupeol found in birch bark have beneficial effects on carbohydrate and lipid metabolism, as well as insulin function. dyslipidemia, heart disease, and obesity.